Skip to main content

 For children under 16, the parent makes the request.
 This includes children from age 0 to 5, where parents should make a request if they believe that the child will need extra help at nursery or when they start school.

 In the case of a young person (over 16 and up to 25), they can make the request themselves.
 If the young person is not able to understand, remember or communicate decisions about the educational support they need, their parent or carer can make the request on a young person’s behalf.
-There is more information about how the law applies to young people here.

 Before applying for a needs assessment, it would be helpful to speak to the school or college about your concerns.
 You can speak with your child's class teacher, the school SENCO or the person at the college responsible for SEN provision, and the head teacher or the principal.